Variable-Length Stop-Feedback Codes With Finite Optimal Decoding Times for BI-AWGN Channels: Tight Approximations on

 In our implementation, we found that the order-$5$ Edgeworth expansion meets our desired approximation accuracy at large $n$.
-The switch from the order-$5$ Edgeworth expansion to the order-$2$ Petrov expansion occurs at the largest value for which two expansions are equal with a common value less than $1/2$.
-Fig. \ref{fig: approx models} shows the comparison of different approximation models for $\Prob[\iota(X^n; Y^n)\ge \gamma]$ with a fixed $\gamma>0$.
+The switch from the order-$5$ Edgeworth expansion to the order-$3$ Petrov expansion occurs at the largest value for which two expansions are equal with a common value less than $1/2$.
+Fig. \ref{fig: approx models} shows the comparison of different approximation models for $\Prob[\iota(X^n; Y^n)\ge \gamma]$ with $\gamma = 13.62$ for BI-AWGN channel at $0.2$ dB.
 The Gaussian model in Fig. \ref{fig: approx models} is given by $Q\Paren{\frac{\gamma - nC}{\sqrt{nV}}}$.
-We see that the Gaussian model fails to capture the true tail probability at small $n$.
-In contrast, the combination of the order-$2$ Petrov expansion and the order-$5$ Edgeworth expansion provides a remarkably precise estimate among these models.
+Fig. \ref{fig: approx models} shows that the Gaussian model fails to capture the true tail probability at small $n$.
+The order-5 Edgeworth expansion oscillates around $0$ when $n<16$ and is extremely accurate when $n\ge 16$.
+In contrast, the order-$3$ Petrov expansion is loose yet close to the Gaussian model when $n\ge 24$ and becomes tight when $n \le 14$.
+Therefore, the combination of the order-$2$ Petrov expansion and the order-$5$ Edgeworth expansion at switching threshold $n = 16.84$ provides a remarkably precise estimate of the tail probability $\Prob[\iota(X^n; Y^n)\ge \gamma]$.